 Because most dog bites happen in homes, you were likely injured by the dog of someone you knew—like a neighbor, friend, or family member.
 Even though you may have a friendly, personal relationship with the dog’s owner, you should not do or say anything that makes you responsible for what happened.

-However, to keep the claims process running as smoothly as possible, refrain from oversharing.
+However, refrain from oversharing to keep the claims process running as smoothly as possible.
 Do not apologize for what happened or suggest that you provoked the animal.

 How a Dog Bite Lawyer in Cincinnati Can Help You

 We have over 25 years of experience when it comes to helping personal injury claimants in Ohio.
 While considering us, we encourage you to read our Google reviews and testimonials on our website.

 In one dog bite case that we handled, we secured $87,500 for the victim and their family.
 Their previous lawyer’s “best offer” was $22,000.
 Once we took on the case, however, we were able to quadruple that initial offer.

 Some dog owners do not want to admit that their pet was aggressive.
 However, it does not matter whether the dog had a history of aggression; if it bit you, the owner is liable for your damages.

 We can use the following to address any disputes that threaten your claim:

 - The dog’s veterinary records